 Húsafell, nestled in the Borgarfjordur valley near the Langjökull glacier, West Iceland.
 Hotel Húsafell is less than 2 hours from Reykjavík and under 2.5 hours from Keflavík Airport.

-If you like the sound of exploring Iceland in luxury, why not stay at these boutique hotels on a perfectly planned trip?
+If you like the sound of exploring Iceland in luxury, why not stay at these boutique hotels on a trip planned just for you?
 Nordic Visitor is a trusted travel agency and tour operator with a range of Iceland luxury tour packages to choose from.

-Your luxury travel adventure can be tailored with the private tours you want to experience.
-Think expeditions in super jeeps, helicopter sightseeing and more.
+Your luxury travel adventure can be tailored to add any private tours you'd like to experience.
+Think expeditions in super jeeps, sightseeing by helicopter and more.

 Contact our Iceland travel experts to make your dream trip a reality.